golo-lang/golo-lang.github.io/_posts/2015-12-10-golo-truffle-graal-articles-by-stefan-marr.md

 title: "Golo Truffle/Graal articles by Stefan Marr"
 ---

-[Dr Stefan Marr](http://stefan-marr.de/) recently published a series of blog posts to explain how to use [Truffle](https://github.com/OracleLabs/Truffle) and the [Graal VM](http://openjdk.java.net/projects/graal/) to implement and run programming languages.
+[Stefan Marr](http://stefan-marr.de/) recently published a series of blog posts to explain how to use [Truffle](https://github.com/OracleLabs/Truffle) and the [Graal VM](http://openjdk.java.net/projects/graal/) to implement and run programming languages.
 Stefan is working at the [Institute for System Software](http://ssw.uni-linz.ac.at/) at the Johannes